axl8652/Project1/README.md

 SSH into the control node and follow the steps below:
 - Copy the filebeat-config.yml file to /etc/ansible/files/
+- You may also Download filebeat-config.yml using curl                  https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat
 - Update the filebeat-config.yml file to include ELK private IP
-- Update filebeat-config.yml, metricbeat-config.yml, hosts.
+- Update filebeat-config.yml, metricbeat-config.yml, hosts file.
 Use ansible hosts file to add hosts, elk host has been used to install ELK on ELK vm , webservers   host has been used to install filebeat on webservers.
+- Run the playbook(filebeat-playbook.yml).
-- Run the playbook(filebeat-playbook.yml), and navigate to http://<ELK IP>:5601 to check that the installation worked as expected.
+- http://[public IP of ELK vm]:5601 to check that the installation worked as expected
-- http://[public IP of ELK vm]:5601
-- Download filebeat-config.yml using curl           https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/files/filebeat-config.yml